top of page

 Spend Time in Nature

 A healthy mind is not about perfection; it's about balance.
-It accepts the ups and downs in life, and only then can you move with life, not against it.
+It accepts the ups and downs in life.
+Only then can you move with life, not against it.
+Perfectionism keeps the mind in constant tension.
+Acceptance releases it.

-In embracing your imperfection, you are, in essence, permitting yourself to be human-to rest, to heal, to start all over again.
+In embracing your imperfection, you permit yourself to be human—to rest, to heal, and to start all over again.
+Remember: progress, not perfection, is the path to peace.

-15. Give back or help someone
+15. Give Back or Help Someone

 MENTAL HEALTH